 - pgadmin4-desktop – Provides desktop application for Ubuntu system, which required Ubuntu Desktop system.

-To install on a remote server (or no desktop available) use “pgadmin4-web” package only.
-For local system with Desktop installed, can use both versions.
+To install on a remote server (or no desktop available) use the “pgadmin4-web” package only.
+For local systems with Desktop installed, can use both versions.

 Step 2 – Configure pgAdmin4-Web

-The users has installed pgadmin4-web or both editions, needs , run the below command to configure it.
-This will add a login screen to pgAdmin4 web dashboard.
+The user has installed pgadmin4-web or both editions, and needs, to run the below command to configure it.
+This will add a login screen to the pgAdmin4 web dashboard.

-The above script will prompt you to create user to access web interface.
+The above script will prompt you to create a user to access the web interface.
 Input an email address and password when prompted.
 Say “y” for other confirmation asked by the script.

-Once the script finished, you are good to access pgAdmin web dashboard.
-It will be available at below address:
+Once the script is finished, you are good to access the pgAdmin web dashboard.
+It will be available below address:

 Step 3 – Access pgAdmin4 Dashboard

-The above commands will also configure pgAdmin4 with Apache web server.
-You can access pgAdmin4 in a web browser with the following url: http://server_ip/pgadmin4
+The above commands will also configure pgAdmin4 with the Apache web server.
+You can access pgAdmin4 in a web browser with the following URL: http://server_ip/pgadmin4

-Make sure to change server_ip with localhost, domain name pointed the system or system ip address.
+Make sure to change server_ip with localhost, domain name pointed to the system or system IP address.

 sudo systemctl restart apache2“.
 Again reload the web dashboard.